Cortina d'Ampezzo and the Dolomites

 - Campbell’s Kingdom (1957), an adventure film set in the Canadian Rockies, but filmed in the Dolomites, Cortina d’Ampezzo, and an English studio.
 With Stanley Baker, Michael Craig, and Sidney James in a supporting role.

 - Death in Venice (1971) is a dark story of infatuation also starring Nora Ricci and Marisa Berenson.
-The movie was filmed in Venice, Bolzano, the Dolomites, and Rome.
+The movie was filmed in Bolzano, the Dolomites, Rome, and Venice (the Lido, St. Mark’s Square).

 Cortina / Dolomiti website Dolomiti.org.